The 5 Best Laptops For Seniors in 2022 (Comfy & Easy To Use) – Ultimate Set Up Guide

 Pros

-• Everything will be automatically saved and synced with the cloud (online storage)
+• Everything is synced with the cloud (backup online)

 • No viruses